 Hector Berlioz relished the spectacular sounds that could be achieved with massive orchestral forces, but he was much more than a musical showman.
 His gift for melody, his mastery of orchestration, his genius for musical drama, his bold originality, and the uniqueness of his style place him in the front ranks of the great composers…

 He has the unfortunate reputation of being a one-hit wonder, as he is so closely identified with the remarkable and revolutionary Symphonie Fantastique.
-Aside from that work and the occasional overture, orchestras rarely program him, as his symphonic pieces are typically lengthy works that would dominate the evening’s program, and what orchestra director wants to have this composer’s name as top billing?
+Aside from that work and the occasional overture, and perhaps an excerpt from one of his music dramas, orchestras rarely program him, as his symphonic pieces are typically lengthy works that would dominate the evening’s program, and what orchestra director wants to have this composer’s name as top billing?
 Ticket sales would be guaranteed to be slow.

-This composer lacks partisans who fondly recall his music in association with the pleasant memories of childhood, as many adults do in the case of a Brahms or Mozart.
+This composer lalso acks partisans who fondly recall his music in association with the pleasant memories of childhood, as many adults do in the case of a Brahms or Mozart.
 This is because he wrote no piano or violin sonatas that a young student might learn.
+(Berlioz himself destroyed a few of his early chamber works and never wrote any in his maturity.)
 In fact, probably uniquely among composers, Berlioz never learned to play the piano, as he was not groomed by his parents for a musical career.

 And Berlioz’ reputation generally worsened over time.
-Certainly, conservatives tended to be suspicious of the arch-Romantic Berlioz: His embrace of the principles of the French Revolution (he famously arranged Claude Joseph Rouget de Lisle’s “La Marseillaise”—the version we know today), his occasional mockery of Church authority, his atheism, his sexual libertinism, and the truly revolutionary nature of his music all cast him under a cloud of suspicion.
-It was not until 1951, when historian Jacques Barzun wrote his monumental, two volume Berlioz and the Romantic Century that a reappraisal of the composer’s music took place.
+Certainly, conservatives tended to be suspicious of the arch-Romantic Berlioz: His apparent embrace of the principles of the French Revolution (he famously arranged Claude Joseph Rouget de Lisle’s “La Marseillaise”—the version we know today), his occasional mockery of Church authority, his atheism, his sexual libertinism, and the truly revolutionary, unique nature of his music all cast him under a cloud of suspicion.
+It was not until 1951, when historian Jacques Barzun wrote his monumental, two-volume Berlioz and the Romantic Century that a reappraisal of the composer’s music took place.
 As Arthur Krystal writes in The New Yorker:

 Toscanini was one of a small number of musicians at mid-century who admired Berlioz.
 The rest of the music world, along with “conservatives, clerics, liberals and socialists,” Barzun wrote, “all joined in repudiating” the Romantic style.
 But, where others heard in Berlioz disorder and bombast, Barzun discerned exuberance, vividness, and dramatic flair.
 When he listened to Berlioz, Barzun heard “Gothic cathedrals, the festivals of the Revolution, the antique grandeur of classic tragedy, the comic force of Molière and Beaumarchais, and the special lyricism of his own Romantic period.”

-Barzun’s study was followed in 1969 by British conductor Colin Davis’ first performance and recording of Berlioz’ massive opera, Les Troyens; its success sparked Davis to record all Berlioz’ major works, and the composer’s reputation truly began to improve.
+Barzun’s study was followed in 1969 by British conductor Colin Davis’ first complete performance and recording of Berlioz’s massive opera, Les Troyens; its success sparked Davis to record all Berlioz’s major works, and the composer’s reputation truly began to improve.

 And yet, prejudices remain.
 Modern critics have claimed that Berlioz could not write melodies, that he was incapable of writing for the human voice, that he was a master of cheap effect.
 When an hour-long early Mass by Berlioz was discovered in a Belgian attic in the early 1990s, the musical world barely noticed.
 Only one professional studio recording was made of the Messe Solennelle, despite its great musical interest and its added importance in the understanding of Berlioz’s musical development.